postmates/cernan/README.md

 --wavefront           Enable the wavefront backend.
 ```

-For backends which support it `cernan` can report the source of the metric.
-In
+For backends which support it `cernan` can report metadata about the
+metric.
+These are called "tags" by some aggregators and `cernan` uses this
-AWS you might choose to set this to the instance ID.
-You may set the source like
+terminology.
+In AWS you might choose to include your instance ID with each
-so:
+metric point, as well as the service name.
+You may set tags like so:

 ```
---metric-source=<p>     The source that will be reported to supporting backends. [default: cernan]
+--tags=<p>     A comma separated list of tags to report to supporting backends. [default: source=cernan]
 ```

 The librato backend has additional options for defining authentication: